 What does that mean to you?

-That means it is somewhat a new topic in Google’s perspective.
+That means it is somewhat a new topic from Google’s perspective.

 Semrush’s data also confirms that the “Instagram analytics tools” keyword is a non-competitive keyword phrase.

-When does ever any keywords that include analytics get lower competitive?
+When do ever any keywords that include analytics get lower competitive?